Periyar: Tamil language and writing

-Ramasamy claimed that Tamil, Telugu, Malayalam, and Kannada came from the same mother language of Old Tamil.
+Periyar claimed that Tamil, Telugu, Malayalam, and Kannada came from the same mother language of Old Tamil.
 He explained that the Tamil language is called by four different names since it is spoken in four different Dravidian states.
 Nevertheless, current understanding of Dravidian languages contradicts such claims.
 For example, the currently known classification of Dravidian languages provides the following distinct classes: Southern (including Tamil–Malayalam, Kannada and Tulu); Central (including Telugu–Kui and Kolami–Parji); and, Northern (including Kurukh–Malto and Brahui).

-With relation to writing, Ramasamy stated that using the Tamil script about the arts, which are useful to the people in their life and foster knowledge, talent and courage, and propagating them among the masses, will enlighten the people.
+With relation to writing, Periyar stated that using the Tamil script about the arts, which are useful to the people in their life and foster knowledge, talent and courage, and propagating them among the masses, will enlighten the people.
 Further, he explained that it will enrich the language, and thus it can be regarded as a zeal for Tamil.
-Ramasamy also stated that if words of North Indian origin (Sanskrit) are removed from Telugu, Kannada, and Malayalam, only Tamil will be left.
+Periyar also stated that if words of North Indian origin (Sanskrit) are removed from Telugu, Kannada, and Malayalam, only Tamil will be left.
 On the Brahmin usage of Tamil, he stated that the Tamil spoken by the Andhras and the Malayali people was far better than the Tamil spoken by the Brahmins.
-Ramasamy believed that Tamil language will make the Dravidian people unite under the banner of Tamil culture, and that it will make the Kannadigas, Andhras and the Malayalees be vigilant.
-With regards to a Dravidian alliance under a common umbrella language, Ramasamy stated that "a time will come for unity.
+Periyar believed that Tamil language will make the Dravidian people unite under the banner of Tamil culture, and that it will make the Kannadigas, Andhras and the Malayalees be vigilant.
+With regards to a Dravidian alliance under a common umbrella language, Periyar stated that "a time will come for unity.
 This will go on until there is an end to the North Indian domination.
 We shall reclaim an independent sovereign state for us".

-At the same time, Ramasamy was also known to have made controversial remarks on the Tamil language and people from time to time.
+At the same time, Periyar was also known to have made controversial remarks on the Tamil language and people from time to time.
 On one occasion, he referred to the Tamil people as "barbarians" and the Tamil language as the "language of barbarians".
-However, Anita Diehl explains that Ramasamy made these remarks on Tamil because it had no respective feminine verbal forms.
-But Anita Diehl's explanation doesn't match with Ramasamy's own explanation.
-Ramasamy himself explained reasons many times in his speeches and writings, for instance, an excerpt from his book Thamizhum, Thamizharum(Tamil and Tamil people) reads, "I say Tamil as barbarian language.
+However, Anita Diehl explains that Periyar made these remarks on Tamil because it had no respective feminine verbal forms.
+But Anita Diehl's explanation doesn't match with Periyar's own explanation.
+Periyar himself explained the reasons many times in his speeches and writings, for instance, an excerpt from his book Thamizhum, Thamizharum (Tamil and Tamil people) reads, "I say Tamil as barbarian language.
 Many get angry with me for saying so.
 But no one ponders over why I say so.
 They say Tamil is a 3,000 to 4,000 years-old language and they boast about this.
 Precisely that is what the reason why I call Tamil as barbarian language.
 People should understand the term primitive and barbarism.
 What was the status of people living 4,000 years ago and now?
 We are just blindly sticking to old glories.
 No one has come forward to reform Tamil language and work for its growth."